Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

 \section{A Systematic Model Evaluation Framework}

-To investigate the stability of deep learning benchmarks on small medical datasets, we designed and executed a rigorous, multi-stage evaluation framework.
+To investigate the stability of deep learning benchmarks on small medical datasets, we designed a multi-stage evaluation framework.
 This process, illustrated in Figure \ref{fig:framework_pipeline}, was developed to ensure a fair and comprehensive comparison across diverse model architectures by systematically controlling for common sources of variability.

 The pipeline begins with data collection and expert annotation (1).
-Crucially, we reject the use of default model configurations.
-Instead, each architecture undergoes an exhaustive Bayesian hyperparameter optimization (2) to ensure it performs at its peak potential.
-This commitment is vital for mitigating the confounding effects of suboptimal configurations when comparing models \citep{agrawal2024survey, lai2024application}.
-To generate statistically sound results, we then subject each optimized model to a demanding multi-strategy cross-validation (3.2, 3.3) in combination with on-the-fly image augmentation (3.1), employing both Leave-One-Out (LOOCV) and 3-Fold splits.
-LOOCV, in particular, has been shown to provide robust statistical estimates for small datasets \citep{xu2023small}.
-The quantitative results (4.1) are then dissected using our five-layer Explainable AI (XAI) framework (4.2) to understand not just \emph{what} the model decided, but also the potential sources of performance instability across different data splits \citep{patil2024explainable, islam2024unified}.
+Rather than using arbitrary model configurations, each architecture undergoes systematic hyperparameter optimization (2.2.)---either Bayesian search or manual tuning based on established practices---to ensure near-optimal performance.
+This step is necessary for mitigating the confounding effect of suboptimal configurations when comparing models \cite{agrawal2024survey, lai2024application}.
+To generate statistically sound results, we then subject each optimized model to multi-strategy cross-validation (2.3.1, 2.3.2) in combination with on-the-fly image augmentation (3.1), employing both Leave-One-Out (LOOCV) and 3-Fold splits.
+LOOCV, in particular, has been shown to provide robust statistical estimates for small datasets \cite{xu2023small}.
+The quantitative results (4.1) are then dissected using our five-layer Explainable AI (XAI) framework (4.2) to identify potential sources of performance instability across data splits \cite{patil2024explainable, islam2024unified}.